machine/machine.specifications/README.markdown

  1. Ensure that the namespace "Machine.Specifications.Annotations" is checked
  1. Click "OK"

 **Templates**
 The file, live, and surround templates can be imported from `Misc\ReSharper.*.DotSettings`.
 The single file template creates a basic context.
-The single surround template wraps a `Catch.Exception` call.
-The live templates cover the major delegates
+The single surround template wraps a `Catch.Exception` call ([more information how to use them][11]).
+The live templates cover the major delegates:

  * `mse`, an `Establish` delegate
  * `msb`, a `Because` delegate